 Honestly, if something is pink, I like it.
 It is way prettier than regular salt!
 I love pretty things so much, I will choose them over something not as pretty any day 😉

 What about iodine?

 So, iodine was added to table salt starting in the 1920s to eliminate goiter, which is a thyroid malfunction due to iodine deficiency.
-Back in this time period, iodine rich foods were not eaten or even accessible to most people.
-Foods we eat all the time today like strawberries, potatoes, milk, fish, yogurt, bananas, etc were very rarely found in most diets in the early 1900s.
+Back then iodine rich foods were not eaten or even accessible to most people.
+Today we eat strawberries, potatoes, milk, fish, yogurt, and bananas which all contain iodine.
+These options were very rarely found in most diets in the early 1900s.
 So, missing out on regular table salt in this day in time, isn’t as serious as it was back in the 20s.